| 2025-2026 ranking

 The best golf courses in Georgia

 An interesting battle is being waged for the No. 2 position in the Georgia state ranking (we don't anticipate Augusta National being moved off the top spot anytime soon).
-Two years ago, Ohoopee Match Club, a 2018 Gil Hanse/Jim Wagner design in the scrubby south-central part of the state, didn't have enough ballots to qualify for the America's 100 Greatest Courses ranking (it now does, and is listed at No. 34).
-It did, however, have enough to qualify for Best in State, and its scores placed it second, ahead of perennial runner up Peachtree Golf Club, the great Robert Trent Jones/Bobby Jones collaboration in Atlanta.
-This year, Peachtree turned the table and scored higher, so it's back in the second spot, though their scores are just .74 apart—which is a miniscule difference across our six scoring categories.
+Just four years ago, Ohoopee Match Club, a 2018 Gil Hanse/Jim Wagner design in the scrubby south-central part of the state, didn't have enough ballots to qualify for the America's 100 Greatest Courses ranking (it now does, and is listed at No. 36).
+It did, however, have enough to qualify for Best in State, and its scores placed it second, ahead of perennial runner-up Peachtree Golf Club, the great Robert Trent Jones/Bobby Jones collaboration in Atlanta.
+Then, Peachtree turned the table and scored higher, earned back the second spot in 2023 and held onto that place again this year and in fact extended its lead to over a point.

 From Golf Digest Architecture Editor emeritus Ron Whitten: